-Students who owe school fees (ex. textbooks, athletics, clubs, etc.) will not be allowed to participate in other extracurricular events such as athletics, clubs, dances, field trips, or any other school related events until all fees are paid.
+Students who owe school fees (ex. textbooks, lost or destroyed devices, athletics, clubs, etc.) will not be allowed to participate in other extracurricular events such as athletics, clubs, dances, field trips, or any other school related events until all fees are paid.
 Fees may be paid in the main office on Monday - Thursday from 8:00 a.m. - 4:00 p.m. (exact change, cash only).